 Pros

 • Established, trained employees.
-Similar to acquiring existing inventory or equipment, having already trained employees can also be an asset because they know how the company operates, which saves valuable time spent on hiring and training.
+Similar to acquiring existing inventory or equipment, having trained employees can also be an asset because they know how the company operates, which saves valuable time spent on hiring and training.
 This can be especially helpful if you’re not familiar with the industry.

 Cons